-The Milpitas City Council and Housing Subcommittee addressed the Housing Element Update during meetings held on June 7, 2022, August 22, 2022, September 20, 2022.
+The Milpitas City Council and Housing Subcommittee addressed the Housing Element Update during meetings held on June 76, 2022, August 22, 2022, September 20, 2022 XX; [other dates to be added as scheduled in the future].
 During the City Council meetings, City staff and the consultant team provided information to the City Council and the general public on the Housing Element Update process and requirements.
 City staff and the consultant team responded to questions and received feedback and direction from the Council.
 The City Council meetings provided an opportunity for appointed and elected officials and for the general public to comment on the Housing Element Update.
 City Council meetings were held virtually due to Covid restrictions.